maxmirazh33/yii2-app-skeleton/README.md

 Yii2 Application Skeleton basis on Yii2 Advanced Application Template.

-The template includes two tiers: frontend, backend, each of which is a separate Yii application.
+The template includes three tiers: front end, back end, and console, each of which is a separate Yii application.

 The template is designed to work in a team development environment.
 It supports deploying the application in different environments.